WhitehatD/WhitehatD/README.md

 ### About me
 Hey!
 My name is **Alex (a.k.a WhitehatD)**.
 I am a ***Java/Kotlin/C++*** Developer and Software Engineer. \
-I am a high school student, currently learning *IT and Maths*.
+I am currently studying *Computer Science* at Maastricht University.

 ### Known languages / APIs